12-year-old finally saves enough to buy Stephen Curry jersey, gives it away instead

 But when the time came to buy it, the young man had a revelation brought on by years of teaching by his family.

-"I could have bought it for myself or else for someone who needed it more than I did," he said.
+"I could have bought it for myself or else for someone who needed it more than I did," Griffey said.

 "It gives him the opportunity to earn that money and give to someone else instead of being handed everything," said Katie.